Bulky Uterus – Symptoms, Causes and Treatment

 - Complications during pregnancy: A bulky uterus can lead to preterm labour, abnormal foetal positioning, and delivery complications.

-The bulky uterus manifests multiple symptoms, which can also overlap with other conditions associated with the female reproductive system.
+The bulky uterus can have multiple symptoms, which can also overlap with other conditions associated with the female reproductive system.
+These include:

 - Menstruation gets impacted; you might experience painful stomach cramps and heavy bleeding, which can lead to anaemia